 SUMMER COMMUNITIES OF SERVICE

-If you have questions please call Paula Clayton Dempsey, minister for partnership relations of the Alliance of Baptists, at 866.745.7609.
-Or email Paula.
+If you have questions please call Paula Clayton Dempsey, director for partnership relations of the Alliance of Baptists, at 866.745.7609 or email Paula.

 Hear from 2014 interns about why they chose to participate in Summer Communities of Service: